As a PPC manager, nothing feels better than an account running smoothly.

-In the client’s eyes, it’s easy to blame the PPC channel when something goes awry.
+In the client’s eyes, it’s easy to blame the PPC channel whenever there’s a shift in performance.

-But as PPC managers (especially at an agency), we don’t always have the insight as to what happens after a user becomes a lead.
+But as PPC managers (whether working at an agency or in-house), we don’t always have insight into what happens after a user becomes a lead.

-Below are a few key reasons as to why PPC leads aren’t converting.
+Below are a few key reasons why PPC leads may not be converting.

 (Spoiler alert – they’re more common than one might think!)